RICK VIOLETTE JR., President

 Oster, 68, who splits his time between Long Island and Florida, has two children and four grandchildren, who often join him on his morning trips to the backstretch.

 Mike Shanley has worked as an attorney, judge and real estate executive in the Albany area over the last 35 years.
 His legal background combined with his extensive experience working with the New York State Legislature in Albany has proven to be an important asset to NYTHA as the legislature considers the future of the NYRA franchise and VLT’s.

 Since being elected to the NYTHA Board in 1999, Shanley has served as Vice President of NYTHA and Chairman of the Legislative Committee.

 He and his wife Lyn are involved in all aspects of the horse industry.
 In addition to racing, they currently have mares in New York and Kentucky.

 ANDY BELFIORE, Executive Director

 A native of Massachusetts, Andy Belfiore grew up riding show horses.
 She started her career in racing on the backstretch at Belmont Park, working as a hotwalker, groom and exercise rider, before joining the Rick Violette stable as assistant trainer.
 After six years as Violette’s assistant, she moved to the frontside at the track, and spent five years in the communications and marketing departments at NYRA.

 Belfiore left NYRA in 1993 to take the post as editor in chief at the Thoroughbred Daily News.
 During her tenure, the TDN grew from a four page publication with just a few hundred subscribers to a leader in the Thoroughbred industry with a website that gets more than 110,000 hits a month from 118 countries and territories.
-Named Director of Communications for NYTHA in December, 2011, she has been instrumental in the success of the TAKE2 program and the creation of TAKE THE LEAD.
+Named Director of Communications for NYTHA in December, 2011, and Executive Director in September, 2015, she has been instrumental in the success of the TAKE2 program and the creation of TAKE THE LEAD.